Does this test have other names?

 How is this test done?

-This test requires a stool sample.
+This test is done with a stool sample.
 Your healthcare provider will tell you how to collect a sample in a disposable specimen container with a lid.
-If you're unable to produce a stool sample at the time of the test, a healthcare provider may collect stool with a swab inserted into your rectum.
+If you can't make a stool sample at the time of the test, a healthcare provider may collect stool with a swab put into your rectum.

 In some cases, a provider may try to grow bacteria from a fluid sample taken from the abdominal lymph nodes, throat, or abdomen.
 A blood sample can also be used.